 Over the past 12 months, the 2021 NFL salary cap has been a subject of much discussion.
-Let’s look at the situation regarding the 2021 NFL salary cap, the minimum and average salaries in the NFL, as well as which team currently has the most cap space as we head into the 2021 NFL season.
+Let’s look at the situation regarding the 2021 NFL salary cap, how the salary cap is calculated (and therefore how much spending space there is), as well as the minimum and average salaries in the NFL.

-As of yet, the salary cap for the 2021 NFL season has not been officially set.
-However, a recent report from Adam Schefter indicated that the cap could sit in the region of $180-181 million.
-On the February 18th Draft Insiders show, Pro Football Network’s Chief Draft Analyst Tony Pauline confirmed this report.
+With ample deliberation regarding the salary cap over the last 12 months, a report from Adam Schefter indicated that the cap could sit in the region of $180-181 million.
+On the February 18 Draft Insiders show, Pro Football Network’s Chief Draft Analyst Tony Pauline confirmed this report.
 However, Pauline also discussed that there could be further developments in the 2021 NFL salary cap.

 “I’m told that it could be closer to $181 million dollars, but then there are stories out, reports out there that the league is negotiating right now with new TV deals and depending on the size of those tv deals, they may artificially increase the cap this year and then pay it off down the road.”